FeatureBaseDB/featurebase/docs/data-model.md

 ### Field

 Fields are used to segment rows within an index, for example to define different functional groups.
 A Pilosa field might correspond to a single field in a relational table, where each row in a standard Pilosa field represents a single possible value of the relational field.
-Similarly, a field with BSI values could represent all possible integer values of a relational field.
+Similarly, an integer field could represent all possible integer values of a relational field.

 #### Relational Analogy

 The Pilosa index is a flexible structure; it can represent any sort of high-cardinality binary matrix.
 We have explored a number of modeling patterns in Pilosa use cases; one accessible example is a direct analogy to the relational model, summarized here.

+TODO diagram showing a few rows of a relational table and corresponding pilosa index

 Entities: